 Come to think of it.
 If you send your emails to people who basically requested to receive your email, then the likelihood of their emails as actual email addresses and not spam traps is higher.

 To grow your list the right way, you can publish high-quality content or blog posts, promote that content on social media, and add a checkbox to your Contact Us forms or conversion forms, too!

 You’re not a spammer, but you should care to win the cat-and-mouse game played between the ISPs and spammers.

 Don’t ignore a spam trap alert.
-If a spam trap address ends up in your list, know that it’s time for cleaning.
+If a spam trap email address ends up on your list, know that it’s time for cleaning.
 If it’s still not working, use the other tips we shared above.

 The whole process may take a few days or a couple of weeks, but so long as you’re willing to work with it, you can definitely go through the damage control in response to hitting a spam trap or avoid them altogether by being prepared as much as you can before the problem arises.